 For a more permanent system, you can hire a plumber to install a greywater diversion device.
 The greywater from your laundry and bathroom flows through a filter to remove solids.
 You can store this water for a few hours then use it to irrigate your garden.
 Manual and automatic diversion devices are available.
 It is important to ensure that over-watering does not lead to run-off or ponding.
 This can cause a health issue for you or your neighbours.
 You can estimate how much greywater your home or business produces and needs.

 Not all devices available meet Australian standards.
 Look for products carrying a watermark product certification.
 You can only install approved devices in Queensland.

-Council recommends sub-surface irrigation systems when using untreated greywater on your garden.
+Council requires sub-surface irrigation systems when using untreated greywater on your garden.

-Some homeowners may choose to install a greywater treatment system to make even greater use of greywater on their property.
+Some homeowners and businesses may choose to install a reuse facility to make even greater use of greywater on their property.
 You can use treated greywater for:

 - lawn and garden irrigation